godaddy/warehouse-models/README.md

 ### Version (`version`)

 Records of every npm publish of a package to the registry.
 Mostly needed for npm install from the builder, as it will npm install a specific tag.
 That tag will be tied to a specific version (look at the package table).
-A lookup will occur against the version table afterwards to send down the right package.json.
+A lookup will occur against the version table afterwards to send down the `package.json`.

 Column           | Type        | Summary
 ---------------- | ----------- | ------------